Best Practices

 • All names (variables, functions, objects, files, etc.) must be named with descriptive names.
 You may not use cryptic names like "x" or "variable" or "a1", "a2", etc. An exception to this are the accepted counter variables such as i, j, k.

-• Your constants must be capitalized such as:
+• Constants must be capitalized such as:

 • C/C++: const int MAX = 10;